You are here

 The Erglu Cliffs (also called the Ergelu Cliffs) - one of the most continuous sandstone walls in the Baltics some 700 meters long and up to 22 meters high.
 About a 330-meter-long section sits on the bank of the Gauja River.

-The cliffs have allegedly been named after their echo, said to have sounded similarly to organ music (in Latvian, ergeles = organ).
+The cliffs have allegedly been named after their echo, said to have sounded similar to organ music (in Latvian, ergeles = organ).

 The cliffs are fractured by joints, and slumping and sliding of sandstone blocks is possible therefore standing at the foot of the cliffs is dangerous.